- Pets and Animals»

 But what happens when you take an “intelligent” dog breed and ask it to do something contrary to its breed intelligence?
 Can you teach a Border Collie to kill chickens like a Siberian Husky?
 (Okay, maybe that’s not the best example but anyone who has owned a Siberian will realize why that is one of the first things I thought of.)
 Can you teach a French Bulldog to point out birds in the field and retrieve them without damaging the flesh?
 Can you teach your German Shepherd to run rabbits like a Beagle?

-My dog, a Pitbull cross, is intelligent enough to shepherd the rabbits, collect coconuts on the beach, and act as my therapist when out collecting seaweed for my garden.
+My dog, a Pitbull cross, is intelligent enough to shepherd the rabbits, collect coconuts on the beach, and since I have trained her as a seizure alert dog also acts as a full time therapist.
 Her main job is to guard my house.